sequenceiq/slider/src/site/markdown/configuration/core.md

 ## Structure

+Configurations are stored in well-formed JSON files.

+* No duplicate entries are permitted in any section.
+* The ordering of elements is NOT significant.

 The JSON specification files all have a similar structure

 1. A global section, `/global` containing string properties
 1. A component  section, `/components`.
 1. 0 or more sections under `/components` for each component, identified by component name,